2026 Toyota Crown: Hybrid MPG & NHTSA Safety Rating

 What Is the 2026 Toyota Crown Fuel Economy?

-The most fuel-efficient 2026 Toyota Crown trim achieves 41 combined MPG, with an estimated annual fuel cost of $1,050.
-That is $724 less per year than the $1,774 average for mid-range Sedans.
-Actual fuel economy depends on driving conditions and habits.
+The 2026 Toyota Crown achieves up to 30 combined MPG, with an estimated annual fuel cost of $2,000.
+This is close to the $2,088 average for mid-range Sedans.
+Actual costs depend on driving habits and fuel prices.
 Source: EPA (fueleconomy.gov).

 | Trim | Combined | City | Highway | Annual Fuel Cost |